Columbus Crew: The Barros Schelotto era (2007–2010)

 The Crew signed Guillermo Barros Schelotto in 2007, who helped them reach their first MLS Cup the next year.

-The 2007 season in Major League Soccer started with news that global icon David Beckham signed with the LA Galaxy.
-The Crew followed suit by signing Guillermo Barros Schelotto on April 19, 2007.
+The 2007 season in Major League Soccer started with the introduction of the Designated Player Rule, leading to the global icon David Beckham signing with the LA Galaxy.
+The Crew followed suit by signing Guillermo Barros Schelotto on April 19, 2007, although he was not signed under the new Designated Player Rule.
 Columbus also signed forward Alejandro Moreno to bolster its attack.
 Even with these new players, the Crew still missed the playoffs in 2007.

 In 2008, the Crew won its first Eastern Conference title, and subsequently, its first MLS Cup.
 Led by Barros Schelotto, who scored seven goals and had 19 assists and won the MLS Most Valuable Player Award, the team also won its second Supporters' Shield.
 After going 17–7–6 in the regular season, the Black & Gold won playoff games against Kansas City and Chicago Fire before beating the New York Red Bulls 3–1 in the final.
 Chad Marshall won MLS Defender of the Year award, and Sigi Schmid won Coach of the Year.

 After the 2008 season, Sigi Schmid declined a contract offer from Columbus and became coach of Seattle Sounders FC.
 The Crew's ownership believed that Schmid had been in contact with the Sounders despite being denied permission to talk to other teams during the season.
 It was also alleged that he shared confidential information with Seattle after his contract with the Crew had ended.
 Major League Soccer ruled that no tampering had occurred, but ordered Seattle to financially compensate the Crew.
 Columbus would then name former player and assistant coach Robert Warzycha head coach.
 In 2009, Barros Schelotto was rewarded with the honor of becoming the franchise's first Designated Player.
 The club went 13–7–10 in the regular season, good enough for 49 points and their second consecutive Supporters' Shield.
 The Crew were eliminated by Real Salt Lake in the two-legged Eastern Conference semi-finals, 4–2 on aggregate.
 Chad Marshall won his second consecutive MLS Defender of the Year award.

 Columbus started the 2010 season in the CONCACAF Champions League.
 They reached the quarterfinals but lost to Toluca in March.
 The club finished the season 14–8–8 but lost in the quarterfinals of the MLS Cup playoffs to the Colorado Rapids.
 The Crew lost 2–1 in the 2010 U.S. Open Cup Final at Qwest Field, home of the Seattle Sounders.